uabrc/uabrc.github.io/docs/cheaha/slurm/job_management.md

 !!! note

     Do not aim for 100% memory efficiency for a given job.
-Having a couple of GB extra is recommended to prevent jobs being cancelled due to insufficient resources
+Having a couple of GB extra is recommended to prevent jobs being cancelled due to insufficient resources.